finos/legend/installers/aws-one-click-setup/README.md

 http://{loadbalancer-endpoint}/sdlc/api/pac4j/login/callback

 ## Verification

-Access legend studio ui using the http://{studio-loadbalancer-endoint}/studio
+Access legend studio ui using the http://{studio-loadbalancer-endoint}/studio.
+Wait for about 5 minutes for the LoadBalancer to be provisioned.
  - if prompted with gitlab.com screen, login with your gitlab.com credentials and authorize redirects.

 ## Steps to update Legend after install:

-1. Go to Terraform/legend folder and do\
+1. Go to Terraform/legend folder and run\
     terraform init\
     terraform plan\
     terraform apply